Darker matter generating from the dark: Conclusion

 \section{Conclusion}

-In recent years, various dark matter direct and indirect detections experiments, from earth-based experiments to astrophysical measurements, impose stringent bounds to dark matter models.
-Thus the parameter space for a large number of dark matter models are severely constrained.
-The relic density $\Omega h^2 = 0.12$ now becomes a constraint to the dark matter model rather than a ultimate goal to achieve.
+In recent years, various dark matter direct and indirect detection experiments, from earth-based experiments to astrophysical measurements, impose unprecedented stringent bounds to dark matter models.
+The parameter space for a large number of dark matter models are severely constrained.
+The relic density $\Omega h^2 = 0.12$ now becomes a constraint to dark matter models rather than an ultimate goal to achieve.
+WIMP dark matter models, which are the most intensively studied from both theoretical and experimental aspects, are tightly constrained especially from the past decade.
+In addition to the traditional secluded dark matter annihilating channels~\cite{Pospelov:2007mp}, another possibility that the dark matter may primarily annihilating to darker concealed sectors are investigated in~\cite{Feng:2024blk}.
+Since dark matter has only been detected through gravitational observations, it is possible that dark matter participates in rather strong interactions within multiple hidden sectors, while being only ultraweakly coupled to the SM.
+An alternative possibility of the dark matter generation is through freeze-in mechanism~\cite{Hall:2009bx,Chu:2011be,Bernal:2017kxu}.
+The freeze-in mechanism assumes a negligible initial abundance of the dark particles, which gradually accumulate as the Universe cools down, from their feeble couplings with the visible sector.

-The galactic 511~keV photon signal has been a longstanding discoveries for over half a century, but without a widely accepted explanation.
-In this paper we explore the decaying dark matter interpretation of the 511 keV signal.
-We consider a two-step freeze-in procedure which generates a dark photon dark matter with lifetime exceeding the age of the Universe, but can decay to $e^+e^-$ in tiny amount and potentially explain the 511 keV photon emission.
+In this paper, we explore the possibility that dark matter, which does not directly couple to the SM sector, can be predominantly generated from a frozen-in hidden sector through a further freeze-in process.
+Dark matter candidates from hidden sectors indirectly coupled to the SM, will exhibit weaker-than-ultraweak interactions with the SM sector, and are thus referred to as ``darker matter''.
+As multiple hidden sector may involve more new interactions and thus lead to more complex evolutions, the study of dark matter from darker hidden sectors, which indirectly couple to the SM sector, requires a deeper exploration into the dark side of the Universe.
+Such investigations also require the method for analyzing the evolution of hidden sector particles and their temperatures, as developed in~\cite{Aboubrahim:2020lnr}.

+To demonstrate the robustness of darker matter candidates produced through a two-step freeze-in process, we employ a straightforward two-$U(1)$ model for illustration, as shown in Fig.~\ref{Fig:2U1Model}.
 We discuss in general the kinetic mixing between two extra $U(1)$ gauge fields and the hypercharge gauge field.
 We derive the diagonalization of the mixing matrix by using the perturbation method and carry out all relevant couplings between hidden sector particles and SM particles.
-We compute the full evolution of the two extra $U(1)$ sector beyond the SM and discuss several characteristic benchmark models in two different cases.
-In the two-$U(1)$ model, the dark photon dark matter can be fully responsible for the 511~keV signal.
-The freeze-in mechanism can generate the entire dark matter relic abundance in the model, other sources for any types of additional dark matter components are unnecessary.\\
+We compute the full evolution of the two extra $U(1)$ sectors beyond the SM and discuss several characteristic benchmark models in several distinct cases, paying particular attention to the darker matter candidates from the darker hidden sector.